Query API

 Queries Array

-The queries array typically contains one element consisting of a query object and the associated objects shown in the following table.
-To return data or a chart for multiple data-series (see Compound Queries), include multiple elements, one for each desired axis of the multi-series chart.
+The queries array usually includes a single query object and the associated objects shown in the following table.
+For multi-series data or charts (see Compound Queries), add multiple elements, each representing a desired chart axis.

 Field | Type | Description |